 Cruise down the Ljubljanica River

-Rolling and bending through central Ljubljana, Ljubljanica River offers a new perspective on the city that has, surely, already captured your heart from above.
+What better way to see Slovenia’s capital than cruising down the Ljubljanica River?
+Rolling and bending through central Ljubljana, the Ljubljanica River offers a new perspective on the city after it’s already captured your heart from above.

+Some of Ljubljana’s most picturesque moments lie along the banks of the Ljubljanica.
 The river has a storied past, concealing artifacts left over from the Romans and Celts in its depths.
 With that history long washed away, what awaits is the beauty of the city’s medieval core stretching up from its banks.

 Book yourself a two-hour Romantic Evening Ljubljanica River Cruise—or pick up a Ljubljana Card for a free ride—to experience Ljubljana from the water.

-End off with a tasty snack or a drink at one of the many cafés and restaurants perched upon the riverbank in Old Town.
+End off with a tasty snack or a drink at one of the many cafes and restaurants perched upon the riverbank in Old Town.

 Grab some fresh produce at Central Market

-Delicious and fresh local vegetables, fruits, meats (cured and raw), cheeses, baked goods and cooking oils spread around the market’s open-air and covered sections.
+If you’re into saving money by self-catering, Ljubljana Central Market is the perfect place to stock up.
+Delicious and fresh local vegetables, fruits, meats (cured and raw), cheeses, baked goods, and cooking oils spread around the market’s open-air and covered sections.

-The Central Market is open from morning (6 or 7am) until the afternoon (2 or 4pm) every day except Sunday.
+The Central Market is open from morning (6 am or 7 am) until the afternoon (2 pm or 4 pm) every day except Sunday.

 See the city from above at the Skyscraper (Nebotičnik)